oslabs-beta/NexTrace/NexTrace_Extension/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [x] Instrumentation with OpenTelemetry API
-- [x] Add back to top links
+- [x] AST Traversal to add instrumentation code for a file
-- [ ] Add Additional Templates w/ Examples
+  - [x] Upload an app's root directory and instrument the whole codebase
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [x] Waterfall and Pie charts to visualize observability metrics
-- [ ] Multi-language Support
+  - [x] Add Tooltips on hover
-    - [ ] Chinese
+- [x] AST Traversal to grab all console.logs and display them in one place
-    - [ ] Spanish
+  - [x] Add button to each console.log which navigates to its file of origin

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/oslabs-beta/NexTrace/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>